MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Break.md

 test
 ```

-Notice that execution stop at the exception.
+Notice that execution stops at the exception.
 The `After loop` is never reached.
 The exception is re-thrown after the `trap` executes.

 ```Output